-Picking an Ultrasound Technician College Vivian Louisiana
+Picking an Ultrasound Technician College Slidell Louisiana

-- Keeping records of patient medical histories and details of each procedure
+- Keeping records of patient case histories and specifics of each procedure

 - Counseling patients by explaining the procedures and answering questions